 Creditor Identifier – CID

-- Client that wishes to collect funds from debtor’s account via SEPA Direct Debits must have a CID
+- Client, who wishes to collect funds from debtor’s account via SEPA Direct Debits, must have a CID

 - Upon client’s request, KB applies for client’s CID with the Czech National Bank